 “What a lovely day it is today!”
 Miss Esther spun around for joy as she walked down the sidewalk.
 “God gives us so many good gifts!”

 She passed the library and saw Priscilla working among the rows of books.
 Priscilla not only loved to read but had a great mind for numbers.
-She kept all of Small Village’s books in excellent order and was always on the look out for new ones.
+She kept all of Small Village’s library books in excellent order and was always on the look out for new ones.

 Miss Esther walked on past the church and saw Martha Mouse pausing at the door of her house.